KitoSTheron/NBA_ML_Application/README.md

-### NBA Machine Learning
+# NBA Machine Learning
-Evaluate potential bets from training a model trained from data over the previous 20 NBA seasons.
+## Evaluate potential bets from training a model trained from data over the previous 20 NBA seasons. <br>
+## Language: R
-##Language R (trained using the Gamlss library)
+Model Trained using the Gamlss library.